freedomofpress/securedrop-docs/docs/appendices/threat_model/threat_model.rst

    valid.
 -  The security assumptions of scrypt with randomly-generated salts are valid.
--  The security/anonymity assumptions of Tor and the onion service protocol are valid.
+-  The security/anonymity assumptions of Tor and the *Onion Service* protocol are valid.
 -  The security assumptions of the Tails operating system are valid.
 -  The security assumptions of SecureDrop dependencies, specifically